MyrtleSoftware/myrtle-vision/README.md

    ```

 ## Finetuning Teacher Model
-0. Follow the installation instructions above.
+0. Follow the setup instructions above.
 1. Execute all cells in the `Finetune_CNN_Resisc45.ipynb` jupyter notebook.

    Note: this notebook finetunes a ResNet50 model pre-trained on ImageNet on